moskomule/softsort.pytorch/README.md

 # softsort.pytorch
-PyTorch implementation of Cuturi M., Teboul O., Vert JP: Differentiable Sorting using Optimal Transport: The Sinkhorn CDF and Quantile Operator
+PyTorch implementation of Cuturi M., Teboul O., Vert JP: **Differentiable Sorting using Optimal Transport: The Sinkhorn CDF and Quantile Operator**

+The status of this repository is work in progress.

-The official implememntation is [available here](https://github.com/google-research/google-research/tree/master/soft_sort).
+The official implementation of `softsort` is [available here](https://github.com/google-research/google-research/tree/master/soft_sort).

 ## Requirements

-* PyTorch >= v1.2.0
+* PyTorch >= v1.3.1